galterdatalab/foundations-genomebrowsers/Exercise1-Navigating.md

 * Go to the [Ensembl Genome Browser](https://useast.ensembl.org/index.html) home page
 * Notice that you don't have the option to select the build.
 If you look in the "Favorite Genomes" section under the search box, though, you can see a link to the GRCh37 build.
     *  Side note: if you click on "Human" in this section, you will go to a page where you can find all kinds of specific downloads and tasks.
-* In the blue search region, used the dropdown menu to select Human, search for ACE2 and hit "GO".
+* In the blue search region, use the dropdown menu to select Human, search for ACE2 and hit "GO".
 * The results here will show you all the human hits from your search.
 Note that there is a left side menu with catogories for gene, transcript, variation, etc. The top hit is usually the one you're looking for.
 There is also a small graphic of "Best gene match" to the right.
 * Click on the ACE2 gene result and you'll be taken into the browser view.
 * If you have used this browser recently and have different tracks, please find "Reset Configuration" in the blue-grey bar at the top or bottom of the browser graphic, and reset the defaults.